Software-defined networking: SDN data plane

 Flow table entries may be populated in a proactive, reactive, or hybrid fashion.
-In the proactive mode, the controller populates flow table entries for all possible traffic matches possible for this switch in advance.
+In the proactive mode, the controller populates flow table entries for all possible traffic matches for this switch in advance.
 This mode can be compared with typical routing table entries today, where all static entries are installed ahead of time.
 Following this, no request is sent to the controller since all incoming flows will find a matching entry.
-A major advantage in proactive mode is that all packets are forwarded in line rate (considering all flow table entries in TCAM) and no delay is added.
+A major advantage in proactive mode is that all packets are forwarded at line rate (considering all flow table entries in TCAM) and no delay is added.
 In the reactive mode, entries are populated on demand.
-If a packet arrives without a corresponding match rule in the flow table, the SDN agent sends a request to the controller for further instruction it the reactive mode.
-The controller examines the SDN agent requests and provides instruction, installing a rule in the flow table for the corresponding packet if necessary.
+If a packet arrives without a corresponding match rule in the flow table, the SDN agent sends a request to the controller for further instruction.
+The controller examines the SDN agent requests and provides instructions, installing a rule in the flow table for the corresponding packet if necessary.
 The hybrid mode uses the low-latency proactive forwarding mode for a portion of traffic while relying on the flexibility of reactive mode processing for the remaining traffic.